MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-geo-distributed.md

     ![Scale-up menu](media/azure-stack-solution-geo-distributed/image34.png)

-1. Ensure the web app is not in the **Free** or **Shared** tier.
+1. Ensure the web app isn't in the **Free** or **Shared** tier.
 The web app's current tier is highlighted in a dark blue box.

     ![Check pricing tier](media/azure-stack-solution-geo-distributed/image35.png)

 Custom SSL isn't supported in the **Free** or **Shared** tier.
-To upscale, follow the steps in the next section, or **Choose your pricing tier** page and skip to [Upload and bind your SSL certificate](https://docs.microsoft.com/azure/app-service/app-service-web-tutorial-custom-ssl).
+To upscale, follow the steps in the next section or the **Choose your pricing tier** page and skip to [Upload and bind your SSL certificate](https://docs.microsoft.com/azure/app-service/app-service-web-tutorial-custom-ssl).

 #### Scale up your App Service plan